melakakini/appernetic-hugo-project/content/post/thirdpost.md

     Hope this is good investment and apprentice thrives.

 > appernetic has a great concept.
-It's just that I'm still in the process of working out what that
+It's just that I'm still in the process of working out what that is and how to gel with it so that I can get to change theme while learning the ropes.